Jfnaikk/Huggables-Project/README.md

 - **False triggers**: Increase threshold or add smoothing to sensor readings.
 - **Servo jitter**: Ensure a stable 5V supply and common ground reference.

-## Author
+## Author and Acknowledgments

-**Jawad Farooq Naik** – Multidisciplinary artist, designer, entrepreneur, and aspiring educator.
+**Jawad Farooq Naik** is a multidisciplinary artist, designer, entrepreneur, and aspiring educator.
+He holds an MFA in Design from the Dynamic Media Institute at Massachusetts College of Art and Design, and a BFA in Visual Communication Design from the National College of Arts, Lahore, Pakistan.

-Massachusetts College of Art and Design – Dynamic Media Institute.
+Inspired by research in embodied interaction, haptic communication, and tangible computing.